RogerEngineer99/RogerEngineer99/README.md

 A full-stack web application built with React and Node.js, featuring user authentication, real-time data updates, and responsive design.

 ### [Project 2: Emulator Automation](https://github.com/EngineerMichael/Emulator-automation)
-A collection of scripts and configurations to automate CI/CD pipelines, infrastructure provisioning, and monitoring.
+A collection of scripts and configurations to automate emulation of console engines, graphic infrastructure provisioning, and monitoring.

 ## Connect with Me